Riding the High Desert in California’s Surprise Valley

 Ponies and Pampering

-Darice Massey organized this trip “Ponies, Pampering and Pretty Women.”
+Darice Massey organized this trip called “Ponies, Pampering and Pretty Women.”
 Darice started riding as a child.
 Later she trained mustangs at the Lifesavers Wild Horse Rescue.
 Now she and her husband Jim train and breed mules and mustangs and work as wildlife guides.

 Nina was staying with the Massey’s as an intern working with the mustangs and mules.
 Seventeen years old, she was the youngster of our group.
 Another one of the “Pretty Women,” Cindy, a firefighter in Cedarville, wore turquoise cowboy boots with large spurs attached with yellow bale twine.
 She rode one of her mustangs, a large gray, Harley.